bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 - You are welcome to create additional files for middlewares etc, but **do not move or rename existing files** or folders.
 - Do not make changes to your `package.json` except to add **additional** dependencies and scripts.
 Do not update existing packages.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
-- Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
-- It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ## Submission format